macloo/python-beginners/web_scraping/more-from-mitchell/README.md

 If you have a CSV file, you can open it in Excel.
 You can also fairly easily transfer it into a table in a MySQL database.
 Sometimes writing your data to a plain-text file is good enough, but often it will be much better to write to a CSV.

-Mitchell's [scrapeCsv.py](https://github.com/REMitchell/python-scraping/blob/master/chapter5/3-scrapeCsv.py) file shows you how to create a CSV from scratch with Python.
-However, in scraping we would have data (taken from a web page) that we want to write into a CSV.
+Mitchell's [scrapeCsv.py](https://github.com/REMitchell/python-scraping/blob/master/chapter5/3-scrapeCsv.py) file shows you how to scrape from a Wikipedia table and write its contents into a CSV.

 Here's some code I used in a project:

 ```python
 import csv